 And it comes with a 6-year warranty.

 Would I Recommend It?

 Yes.
-It meets all my requirements.
+It meets all of my requirements.
 It’s strong.
 It’s sturdy.
 It’s light.
 And it’s small.
-And with a street price under $100 the price is very good.
+And with a street price under $100, the price is very good.
 I didn’t know the brand before, but I’ve been pleasantly surprised.